remnrem/moonlight/shinyproxy/README.md

 # Installation

 ## 1) Java 8
+ShinyProxy is written using mature and robust Java technology and you will need a Java 8 runtime environment to run ShinyProxy
 #### Download and Install [OpenJDK like Zulu](https://www.azul.com/downloads/?package=jdk)
 * Select Java version 8 LTS
 ```